SanielX/DeferredDecals/README.md

  ## Cons:
  * No special normals/diffuse only decals, so each decal layer does copy 3 GBuffers no matter what
  * Visibility in editor can be clunky
  * Shader is under development.
-Specular color remains unchanged no matter what, no emission support
+No emission support yet
  * No instancing
  * Culling doesn't care about walls, it's just AABB check.
 For now